SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 areaChooserMsgAreaLatestTimeColor    Color for the latest message date when
                                      choosing a different message area

+- Colors for the built-in header displayed above a message (if not using your own message header ANSI - msgHdrMsgNumColor                    Color for the message number displayed in the header above a message

+msgHdrFromColor                      Color for the 'From' name displayed in the
+                                     header above a message

+msgHdrToColor                        Color for the 'To' name displayed in the
+                                     header above a message

+msgHdrToUserColor                    Color for the 'To' name displayed in the
+                                     header above a message when the message is written to the current user

+msgHdrSubjColor                      Color for the subject displayed in the
+                                     header above a message

+msgHdrDateColor                      Color for the message date displayed in
+                                     the header above a message

 - Highlighted versions of the above message area list colors: areaChooserMsgAreaBkgHighlightColor